sodonnell/plowbot/README.md

 * !quote - Print random quote from database (if enabled)

 **Deprecated Triggers**
-* !bitly [url] - returned a URL-shortened bookmark of the specified URL.
+* !bitly [url] - returns a URL-shortened bookmark of the specified URL.